curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 ```

 The client triggers the OAuth flow from this repository's main [README](../../README.md).\
+Run `/mcp` to switch to MCP mode and trigger authentication.\
 You can then ask Claude a question related to stocks and it calls the MCP server:

 ![claude code](../../images/claude-code.png)